byterubpay/byterub-site/_posts/2018-11-19-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-11-19.md

 **\<sarang>** I suspect funding may be stalled a bit while belts tighten :/
 **\<endogenic>** oh btw i drive in
 **\<suraeNoether>** this is largely a research powwow over a few days, at the last meeting this whole bipartite matching thing was initially estimated and it kicked off my current research paper
-**\<suraeNoether>** and i should say: it's not just Tari, it's also MyMonero
+**\<suraeNoether>** and i should say: it's not just Tari, it's also MyByteRub
 **\<endogenic>** one of these next ones i'm going to try to get surae to stay at my house ^\_^
 **\<suraeNoether>** We aren't burdening the community financially with these meetings, but we also want the community to learn of our financials in this way, to prevent accusations of opacity
-**\<suraeNoether>** For 2) I really want to go to this thing on some levels, but i am concerned coin center is going to look to me as a voice of the Monero community.
-I'm not sure if they want me to come if I'm coming as a private individual not as an individual representing Monero
+**\<suraeNoether>** For 2) I really want to go to this thing on some levels, but i am concerned coin center is going to look to me as a voice of the ByteRub community.
+I'm not sure if they want me to come if I'm coming as a private individual not as an individual representing ByteRub
 **\<suraeNoether>** Isthmus was already nice enough to offer a place to stay for me in SFO so the only financial cost would be a plane ticket
 **\<suraeNoether>** it seemed to me like folks were lukewarm on the idea of me attending last time I brought it up
 **\<suraeNoether>** trying to sense the temperature now that folks have had a week or two to sit on the idea
-**\<sarang>** In terms of funding, it seems to have more value for the space as a whole, rather than just for the Monero community
+**\<sarang>** In terms of funding, it seems to have more value for the space as a whole, rather than just for the ByteRub community
-**\<sarang>** I suspect you're right about the "voice of Monero" thing, but I don't know how bad of a thing that is
+**\<sarang>** I suspect you're right about the "voice of ByteRub" thing, but I don't know how bad of a thing that is
 **\<suraeNoether>** yeah, and I would go on my own dime
 **\<sarang>** I remain disappointed that this is a "be in person or don't have a say" thing
 **\<sarang>** but that's neither here nor there
-**\<suraeNoether>** for 3), the Monero Konferenco: we are sitting almost at 20% funded. https://forum.getmonero.org/8/funding-required/90909/surae-noether-first-denver-monero-konferenco-spring-2019
+**\<suraeNoether>** for 3), the ByteRub Konferenco: we are sitting almost at 20% funded. https://forum.getbyterub.org/8/funding-required/90909/surae-noether-first-denver-byterub-konferenco-spring-2019
 **\<sarang>** that's impressive
 **\<suraeNoether>** i know, right?
 **\<suraeNoether>** that'll be enough to put a deposit down on a location